-To register for the event, please fill in the form HERE
+To register for the mentorship programme, please fill in the form at the following link.

 All participants in the O2 Challenge II will have the opportunity, during the year 2020, to use the active measure for unemployed people – Training for professional qualifications and skills according to your requirements and needs.
 The trainings will be implemented with the support of UNDP, in partnership with the Employment Agency of the Republic of North Macedonia (AVRSM), with financial support provided by the Swiss Development and Cooperation Agency (SDC).

 The competitor will get this opportunity regardless of the evaluation of the project proposal.
 The key factor for utilizing the measure and delivering the training is the competitor’s need to hire skilled and qualified staff.

 The realization of the training shall start after identifying the needs of the competitor (as a future employer), and what follows is the identification of potential trainers.
 The competitor can also be a trainer in this case having the status of a trainer and future employer.
 The training programme or plan is modified or designed together with the trainer according to the competitor’s needs.
 In case when the competitor acts as a trainer, it will receive expert support for designing the training plan.